GEOS270/FinalProject/docs/Project_Ideas.md

 # More in Depth Census Analysis

 You can use the concept explored in lab **Access to Green Space/Nature vs. Wealth/Affluence** and/or **Location vs. Affordability** as a starting point for a deeper analysis.
 Don't repeat the assignments, come up with ways **improve** upon the methods and do a deeper analysis.
 Or come up with another idea all your own!
-You can look at langugage, demographic shifts, age, employment, etc.
+You can look at language, demographic shifts, age, employment, etc.

 # Access to green space and bicycle infrastructure in Vancouver